 (5) Establish an environment that provides opportunities and reinforcement for children's practice of healthy behaviors that promote appropriate nutrition and physical and psychological well-being.

-(6) Provide and assure a consistent daily schedule for meals, rest, and sleep, as developmentally appropriate.
+(6) Provide a consistent daily schedule for rest/sleep, as developmentally appropriate.

 (7) Implement health care and educational activities for children and families based on health and nutritional information that is responsive to diverse cultures.